 By far the biggest and brightest lights are on Calle Larios.
 This is the centre stage for Christmas in Malaga with a spectacular display running the entire length of the street.

 Each year has a different theme.
 In 2021, the inspiration for the Christmas lights in Malaga came from a festive forest complete with giant trees, flowers, angels and autumn leaves.
+We can’t wait to see the new theme for Christmas in Malaga 2022.

 The display includes a light and sound show when the lights flash and twinkle in time to four pieces of music.
 The show takes place every evening between 6.30 pm and 10 pm.
 Unlike past years, in 2021, the times were unannounced in order to avoid crowds.
 Still, the centre is packed with people no matter what.
 The light and sound show on Calle Larios attract the crowds in droves on the weekends so try to plan your visit during the week.
 The lights stay on until midnight.